DylanCope/dylancope.github.io/index.md

 ## PhD Research

 I am a PhD student at King's College London and Imperial College London studying Computer Science in the [Safe and Trusted AI Centre for Doctoral Training](https://safeandtrustedai.org).
-My doctoral research is about framing "explanation" in the context of *multi-agent communication* so as to explcitly take into account the recipient of the explanation (who we call the *explainee*).
+My doctoral research is about framing "explanation" in the context of *multi-agent communication* so as to explicitly take into account the recipient of the explanation (who we call the *explainee*).
 This research is inherently interdisciplinary; notably involving philosophy, social science, and cognitive science.

 The following cartoon shows a set-up of multi-agent reinforcement learning (MARL) with communication: